IMAGE REBORN TRAVEL SCHOLARSHIP

 Annica’s breast cancer journey lasted 4 years due to incredible advances in treatment options and the courage she demonstrated during her journey.
 Had she been diagnosed just a few years earlier she would not have had access to the new drugs that allowed her the gift of more time.
 The Annica Goes Travel Scholarship will give the gift for other women to attend an Image Reborn Foundation retreat.

 *For the time being, travel grants are suspended.
-It is our hope that this service will once again be available in 2022.
+It is our hope that this service will once again be available later in 2022.
 Each awarded 2020 travel grant will be honored to use at a future retreat.
 Recipients have been contacted by email.*